16-07b: Summary Of Essay Seven: Engels's Second Law, The Interpenetration Of opposites -- Or, Why Dialectical Materialism Can't Explain Change

 "All processes have a beginning and an end, all processes transform themselves into their opposites.
 The constancy of all processes is relative, but the mutability manifested in the transformation of one process into another is absolute."
 [Mao (1961b), pp.340-42.
 Bold emphases added.]

-As noted above, these theorists plainly believe that all objects and processes (1) Change because of a struggle between internal opposites, (2) Change into their opposites, and (3) Produce these opposites when they change.
+As already noted, these theorists plainly believe that all objects and processes (a) Change because of a struggle between internal opposites, (b) Change into their opposites, and (c) Produce these opposites when they change.

-[Dozens of passages from the DM-classics, and from more recent 'lesser' works, all making the same points, have been posted here.]
+[Dozens of passages from the DM-classics and from more recent 'lesser' works that all make the same points have been posted here.]

 As we are about to see, the idea that there are such things as "dialectical contradictions" and UOs (etc.), which cause change, presents DM-theorists with some rather nasty dialectical headaches, if interpreted along the lines expressed in the DM-classics.